MousaviLaleh/Module1_Challenge/README.md

 ![outcomes_vs_launch.png](/resources/outcomes_vs_launch.png)
 <br/>

 Line charts are helpful when trying to determine trends.
 The chart shows the months that launched the most successful campaigns was May, June and July.
 However, May to October, all had roughly the same number of failed campaigns launched.
-Overal May, June and July is the best time to run her campaigns.
+Overal May, June and July is the best time to run the campaigns.
 <br/>

 ### Analysis of Outcomes Based on Goals